 PROGRAM TWO – “Cents on the Dollar”

-- Using this program, we have settled countless cases for less than 10 cents on the dollar.
-The program is called the Offer in Compromise.
-The IRS's Offer in Compromise was revised in 1992 because of my book How Anyone Can Negotiate With The IRS and WIN!
+Using the Offer In Compromise program, we have settled countless cases for less than 10 cents on the dollar.
+The IRS’s Offer in Compromise was revised in 1992 because of my book How Anyone Can Negotiate With The IRS and WIN!
 That was the first book ever written for the public that exposed the right to discharge taxes in bankruptcy.

 This process has saved taxpayers literally billions of dollars in taxes, penalties and interest they could never otherwise have paid.
 This allows them to get back on tract as productive, taxpaying citizens free of IRS enforcement and the nagging presence of IRS liens.